-Author Simon Varwell reveals the Scottish railways stations hardly anyone gets off at, and why everyone should
+You voted the Scottish Highlands as your favourite UK destination.
+Author Simon Varwell reveals the Highland railways stations hardly anyone gets off at - and why everyone should

 If you want to see Scotland, and particularly the Highlands, the train can often be the best way – meaning you can sit back and watch some of the world’s best scenery roll past you.

 But it’s not just about getting between the big cities or going right to the end of famous routes such as the West Highland Line or Far North Line.
 Sometimes, it can be just as rewarding to get off along the way at obscure little stations that on first glance don’t look like they’re up to much.

 So, to encourage you to see what you might be missing en route, travel writer Simon Varwell brings us five lesser-known but fascinating rail stops across the Highlands.

 It sounds odd that there should be a castle with its own dedicated railway station, but believe it or not there are two in Scotland.
 Dunrobin Castle is one, and is the historic seat of the Dukes of Sutherland.
 The station of the same name is a request stop only, and lies two hours north of Inverness on the long, slow Far North Line.

 A photogenic turreted castle in the French Renaissance style, Dunrobin boasts beautiful gardens, falconry displays, and extensive museum exhibits.
 It’s a far cry from the tragedy of the Highland Clearances, which past Dukes of Sutherland helped to perpetrate.

 Just under an hour north of Inverness on the east coast of the Highlands, Invergordon is a curious mix – its varied industrial heritage has culminated in being a base for oil rig refurbishment and wind turbine fabrication; yet the picturesque port town is also a regular destination for cruise ships.